MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ### Add functionality to the `WinMain` function

 1. In the `WinMain` function, you need to capture some basic information about your main window.
 You do that by filling out a structure of type [`WNDCLASSEX`](/windows/win32/api/winuser/ns-winuser-wndclassexw).
 The structure contains information about the window such as the application icon, the background color of the window, the name to display in the title bar, among other things.
-Importantly, it contains a function pointer to your window procedure that will handle the messages that Windows sends to your app.
+Importantly, it contains a function pointer to your window procedure that handles the messages that Windows sends to your app.
 The following example shows a typical `WNDCLASSEX` structure:

    ```cpp
    WNDCLASSEX wcex;